Marleyman876/reading-notes/102/Functions.md

 *A list of parameters to the function, enclosed in parentheses and separated by commas.*
 *The JavaScript statements that define the function, enclosed in curly brackets.*

-Click think [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) for  more information on functions.
+Click this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) for  more information on functions.